 Not everybody wants an ultrawide monitor primarily for gaming - sometimes you just want to stretch the screen to stop yourself drowning in different windows.
-That's where LG's budget 25UM58 comes in.
+That's where LG comes in.

 The 25-inch, Full HD 1080p monitor can be both mounted or rested on the included stand, with features available for easily dividing up your screen.

-If you do want it to double up as a gaming monitor, it does have three modes for different genres, as well as black-color stabilization and Dynamic Action Sync to assist smoothness.
+If you do want it to double up as a gaming monitor, it does have three modes for different genres, as well as black-colour stabilization and Dynamic Action Sync to assist smoothness.

 There's ultrawide, then there's super ultrawide - and if money is no object, Samsung's CRG9 should absolutely be on your considerations list.